How hackers are now targeting your voice and how to protect yourself

 • Disable voice assistant when not in use: When you’re not using your voice assistant, switch it off or mute it.
 It’s like packing up your microphone after a concert—you wouldn’t leave it on for someone else to use, would you?
 If it’s not needed, power it down.
 You’ll save on battery life and keep snoopers at bay.

-• Identity Guard.
+• My top recommendation is Identity Guard.
 Identity Guard will monitor personal information like your Home title, Social Security Number (SSN), phone number, and email address and alert you if it is being sold on the dark web or being used to open an account.
 They can also assist you in freezing your bank and credit card accounts to prevent further unauthorized use by criminals.
 One of the best parts of using Identity Guard includes identity theft insurance of up to 1 million dollars to cover losses and legal fees and a white glove fraud resolution team where a US-based case manager helps you recover any losses.

 MORE: DON’T LET SNOOPS NEARBY LISTEN TO YOUR VOICEMAIL WITH THIS QUICK TIP